-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: December 2018

-Gris is a game where art, beauty and sorrow collide in a young girl.
-Her dress acts as a metaphor, not only showcasing her pain, but granting her new abilities with which to maneuver across magical platforms to an unknown destination.
-A beautifully, bittersweet soundtrack courtesy of Berlinist packs a powerful emotional punch as you play.
+Gris is a game where art, beauty, and sorrow collide.
+Her dress acts as a metaphor, not only showcasing her pain but granting her new abilities with which to maneuver across magical platforms to an unknown destination.
+The beautifully, bittersweet soundtrack courtesy of Berlinist packs a powerful emotional punch as you play.
 Nomada Studio evidently struck gold with Gris, which in 2020 tipped over one million in sales.

 #9 Katamari Damacy Reroll